What is the minimum length of an assured shorthold tenancy?

 How can I end an AST?

-It’s really important to be aware of the correct way to end an AST, no matter your assured shorthold tenancy length.
-There is a process you must follow in order to give notice and this differs between the different types of tenancies.
+It’s really important to be aware of the correct way to end an AST, no matter how long your assured shorthold tenancy length is.
+There is a process you must follow in order to give notice, and this differs between the different types of tenancies.

-Let’s say you need your property back because you intend to sell it or live in it yourself.
-You’ll need to ask your tenants to leave.
-Providing you have protected your tenant’s deposit in a tenancy deposit scheme and you are not asking them to leave before the end of the fixed term if applicable or at least six months before the original tenancy began, you can take back your property without giving any reason.
+Let’s say you need your property back because you intend to sell it or live in it yourself; you’ll need to ask your tenants to leave.
+Providing you have protected your tenant’s deposit in a tenancy deposit scheme and you are not asking them to leave before the end of the fixed term, or at least six months before the original tenancy began, you can take back your property without giving any reason.

 Tips for tenant retention